EdZielinski/Project4Final/README.md

 **Requirements for solution:**
 * Create a communication system between the vendor carts and warehouse to monitor inventory.
 * It will have a username and login page
-* Listing the location of the vendor station
+* Registration of location for the vendor station
 * Python, Flask, JavaScript, JSON, Socket.Io, HTML4 and CSS will drive the application.
 Sqlite will manage the logins cart registrations, and inventory tracking.
 * Implementation of Bootstrap 4’s mobile responsiveness allows the vendor carts to use their smart phones to communicate.
 * The vendor’s have a simple interface that communicates the total number of meals need from the warehouse